 Editors consider your recommendation before making a decision.
 Almost all manuscripts require at least minor revisions.

-Choose Reject if you suspect plagiarism, or if it is your impression that this manuscript is unlikely to ever meet the following three criteria:
+Choose Reject if you suspect plagiarism, or if the manuscript is unlikely to ever meet the following three criteria:

 - Of interest to a significant number of general paediatricians and family physicians who care for children and youth.